pusher/docs/channels/using-channels/public-channels.md

 #### Parameters

-{% method 'channelName', 'string', true, 'js,php' %}
+{% parameter 'channelName', 'string', true, 'js,php' %}

 The name of the channel to unsubscribe from.

-{% endmethod %}
+{% endparameter %}

-{% method 'channel', 'PTPusherChannel', true, 'swift', false %}
+{% parameter 'channel', 'PTPusherChannel', true, 'swift', false %}

 The name of the channel to unsubscribe from.

-{% endmethod %}
+{% endparameter %}
 {% endmethodwrap %}

 ## Events